Clayton E. Crafts

 Clayton Edward Crafts (July 8, 1848 – August 26, 1920) was an American lawyer and politician.

 Biography

 Born in Auburn Township, Geauga County, Ohio, Crafts went to Hiram College and the Union College of Law, Cleveland, Ohio.
 He practiced law in Cleveland, Ohio and Watkins Glen, New York and then in 1869, moved to Chicago, Illinois where he continue to practice law.
 Crafts was involved with the Democratic Party.
-From 1887 to 1897 and from 1901 to 1904, Crafts served in the Illinois House of Representatives and was the speaker of the house.
+From 1887 to 1897 and from 1901 to 1904, Crafts served in the Illinois House of Representatives and was the Speaker of the House.
+He was a member of the "Big Four," a group of Illinois legislators known for their corporate ties.

 He died at his home in Chicago on August 26, 1920.